 At present, my research project REPCAT (The Role of the Ethnic Majority in Integration Processes: Attitudes and Practices towards Immigrants in Catalan Institutions) examines diversity management in Catalan public institutions, suggesting that an increased representation of immigrants and members of ethnic minority groups is necessary in order to fulfil intercultural policy aims, and, at a broader level, that the representation of ethnic diversity in public institutions ought to be considered a democratic necessity in the super-diverse European societies of today.
 This project was selected by the Catalan Association of Public Universities (ACUP) as an example of research that supports a sustainable development by promoting the equality of opportunities (click here for more information).

-Zenia Hellgren has formerly taught sociological theory and qualitative methods at Stockholm University.
-At present she teaches her course “Diversity, Discrimination and Citizenship” at the Master in Migration Studies programme (UPF), and the course “Immigration and the Labor Market” (in Spanish) at the Department of Law (UPF).
-She is also a thesis supervisor at the PhD and Master programmes at the Department of Political and Social Sciences (UPF).
+As teacher and lecturer, I have formerly taught sociological and political theory and qualitative methods at Stockholm University.
+I currently teach the courses “Diversity, Discrimination and Citizenship,” which is partly based on my own research, at the Master in Migration Studies programme (UPF), and “Immigració i mercat de treball” at the Department of Law (UPF).
+I am also a thesis supervisor at the PhD and Master programmes at the Department of Political and Social Sciences (UPF).